 Evaporative cooling towers are basically a large galvanized steel or fiberglass casing where water is pumped up to the cooling tower and sprayed over a PCV wet deck, falling down to the basin where it is collected and drained back to the central pump set.

-We offer a series of industrial cooling tower configurations which include the 4900, LCPT, and 1500 series.
+We offer six industrial cooling tower configurations which include the 4900, LCPT, 1500, FXT, PT2 and 1500 BAC series.
 These cooling towers have a capacity range that starts at 25 tons and can go as high as 1000 tons.

-Regardless of theiir configuration, evaporative cooling towers all work on the same principle:
+Regardless of their configuration, evaporative cooling towers all work on the same principle:

 - The cooling tower blows air through a stream of water so that some of the water evaporates.